 Tracy Packiam Alloway, Ph.D., is an award-winning psychologist based at the University of North Florida.
 Formerly, she was the Director of the Center for Memory and Learning in the Lifespan, UK.
-She is an expert on working memory and education, and developed the internationally recognized Alloway Working Memory Assessment (Pearson).
+Her research focus is primarily on working memory and education, and she has developed the internationally recognized Automated Working Memory Assessment (Pearson).

 She is the author of over 100 scientific articles and books on working memory and learning.
 Her research has received widespread international coverage, appearing in outlets such as the US News, ABC News, NBC, Scientific American, Forbes, and the BBC.
 She has provided advice to the World Bank on the importance of working memory.